eeei3/CapstoneProject/devwork/pseudocode.md

 - The opposing trainer will either attack, switch pokemon or use items

 - The player and the opposing trainer will keep going till a conclusion is made

 ## If the player wins

 - The player will face trainers with increasing difficulty, and better Pokémon

+- If the player has beaten the last trainer, they win

 ## If the player is defeated